johnlee94/pt_austin/basics/04_if_statements.md

 The && (double Ampersand) is the AND operator.
 It evaluates to true if both conditional statements on the operator's two sides are also true.
-It can be used to check multiple booleans and evaluates to true if all conditionals return true.
+It can be used to check multiple booleans and evaluates to true if ALL conditionals return true.

 ```
 true && true && true // -> true